fab-souza/data-visualization/README.md

 Nesta análise, o p-valor foi menor do que 0,05 e neste caso, rejeita-se a Hipótese Nula.

+---

+Muito obrigada por chegar até aqui e até a próxima 🤗

 ## Ferramentas utilizadas 🧰